Blueberry Picking in Connecticut: Pick Your Own Farms

 Route 110 & Walnut Tree Hill Road (266 Israel Hill Road), Shelton, 203-929-8425

-PYO blueberries while enjoying a beautiful view of the Litchfield Hills.
+Pick blueberries while enjoying a beautiful view of the Litchfield Hills.
 Also available are pre-picked produce and a picnic area (no pets allowed).
 Crops are usually available in early July, August, and September.
-Closed Mondays.
+The farm is closed Mondays.

 23 Schrowback Road, Plymouth, 860-283-9571

-Call the 24-hour hotline for up to the minute information on crops, field conditions, market prices, and more.
-Lyman Orchards is an 1,100-acre farm in central Connecticut that features many varieties of fruits and vegetables, a sunflower maze, a corn maze, an Apple Barrel store, and two golf courses.
+Call the 24-hour hotline for up-to-the-minute information on crops, field conditions, market prices, and more.
+Lyman Orchards is a 1,100-acre farm in central Connecticut that features many varieties of fruits and vegetables, a sunflower maze, a corn maze, an Apple Barrel store, and two golf courses.

 3 Lyman Road, Middlefield, 860-349-1793

-PYO blueberries are available in early July and August.
-Summer hours are Wednesday through Sunday from 8 a.m. to 5 p.m.
+PYO blueberries are available in early July through August.
+Summer hours are generally Wednesday through Sunday from 8am to 5pm.
 Fresh vegetables are picked daily; enjoy herbs, flowers, wool yarn, cider, and apples.
-A family farm since 1730.
+Maple Bank has been a family farm since 1730.

 53 Church Street, Roxbury, 860-354-7038

 Celebrating 100 years and four generations in business, the farm offers PYO strawberries, blueberries, peaches, and apples.
 The Farm Market & Bakery features fresh eggs, fresh apple cider made on the premises, snacks, and a refreshment stand.
 Enjoy the petting zoo and the Hayloft Playscape.
-Open daily from 10 a.m. to 6 p.m.
+March Farm is generally open daily from 10am to 6pm.

 160 Munger Lane, Bethlehem, 203-266-7721

 Pick strawberries in June and July, and blueberries in July and August.
 Raspberries are also available.
 Hours are subject to change depending on weather and conditions.
-Sunday breakfast is open from 8 a.m. to 1 p.m. and features delicious Belgian waffles, French toast, and quiches.
+Sunday breakfast is usually open from 8am to 1pm and features delicious Belgian waffles, French toast, and quiches.

 295 Matson Hill Rd., South Glastonbury, 860-633-7467